aaditya/magento-api-rest/README.md

     }
 }
 ```
-Error Handling is basically the same as how Axios Handles it.
-[Reference](https://github.com/axios/axios).
+Error Handling is same as how Axios Handles it.
+[Reference](https://github.com/axios/axios#handling-errors).